-All of the officers authorized to carry firearms in the performance of their official duties are required to successfully complete two training qualifications each year.
-The Office's firearm instructors conducted indoor and outdoor sessions in FY2017, consisting of education and skill-building on the appropriate use of the Office issued firearm.
-The lowa Northern Probation Office opened its doors in Sioux City and allowed officers from South Dakota to use the MILO Range Simulator to further enhance officer skills to identify and respond to threats.
+Officers authorized to carry firearms in the performance of their official duties are required to successfully complete two training qualifications each year.
+The Office's firearm instructors conducted indoor and outdoor sessions in FY2019, consisting of education and skill-building on the appropriate use of the Office issued firearm.
+The Iowa Northern Probation Office opened its doors in Sioux City and allowed officers from South Dakota to use the MILO Range Simulator to further enhance officer skills to identify and respond to threats.